Perinatal Mental Health

 A woman’s body and mind go through many changes during and after pregnancy.
 Mood complications that occur during pregnancy or after having a baby are called perinatal mood and anxiety disorders.
 Postpartum depression and postpartum anxiety occur following pregnancy or childbirth.

-About 14% of pregnant women in Rhode Island experience depression that’s more intense and lasts longer than “baby blues,” the term commonly used to describe feelings of worry, sadness, and tiredness that many women get after having a baby.
+About 27% of women during or after their pregnancy in Rhode Island experience depression that’s more intense and lasts longer than “baby blues,” the term commonly used to describe feelings of worry, sadness, and tiredness that many women get after having a baby.
 “Baby blues” symptoms typically resolve on their own within 1-2 weeks, while depression lasts longer.